syncfusion-content/xamarin-docs/Xamarin/SfMaps/Sublayer.md

 # Sublayer

-The Sublayer in maps allows to load multiple shape files in a single container, enabling maps to display more information.
+The sublayer in maps allows to load multiple shape files in a single container, enabling maps to display more information.

 ## Adding sublayer